shinaBR2/pure-frontend/README.md

 This is a small project to demonstrate how to build a powerful but totally on frontend side with almost basic features.
 The most painful combination is Gatsby + Firebase + Apollo Client.
+This project works perfectly when using [Hasura](https://hasura.io/) as a backend solution.

 ## Related Technologies